werval/werval-sample-beerdb/README.md

-# Beer Database - QiWeb Sample Application
+# Beer Database - Werval Sample Application

 This sample is backed by an [EclipseLink][1] [JPA 2][2] store for breweries and beers.
 It expose a [JSON][3] api consumed by an [AngularJS][4] front-end.